 How to Get to Casa Milà Barcelona

-Expect no more than about 15 minutes transport or 30 minutes walking from most central areas.
+When deciding how to get to La Pedrera, expect to budget no more than 15 minutes using public transport or 30 minutes walking from most central areas.

-The closest metro stop to La Pedrera is Diagonal (green line L3 or blue line L5).
+The closest Barcelona metro stop to Casa Mila is Diagonal (green line L3 or blue line L5).

 RENFE Spanish railway: Passeig de Gracia.